Ingage-Meetup/20230118-mod-power/README.md

 	(a mod n)(a mod n)(a<sup>(b-2)</sup> mod n) mod n

+We can further decompose the expression so that it is a succession of (a mod n) (a mod n) ... (a mod n) with b factors.

 These observations suggest the following algorithm and example (both taken from Wikipedia)

 1. Set c = 1, d = 0. (d is just a counter)